Queen Camilla: Titles and styles

 Upon marrying Charles, Camilla was styled "Her Royal Highness The Duchess of Cornwall".
 In Scotland, she was known as "Her Royal Highness The Duchess of Rothesay".
 Legally, Camilla was Princess of Wales but adopted the feminine form of her husband's highest-ranking subsidiary title, Duke of Cornwall, in a concession to the low public opinion of her.
 In 2021, upon the death of Prince Philip, Duke of Edinburgh, Charles inherited his father's titles, and Camilla thus became also formally Duchess of Edinburgh until Charles's accession the following year.

 Clarence House stated on the occasion of Charles and Camilla's wedding in 2005 that, upon his accession, she intended to be known as princess consort rather than as queen.
 Like the initial title of duchess, this promise reflected public disapproval.
-There is no legal or historical precedent for such a title, however, and Camilla was to be queen under common law anyway.
+There is no legal or historical precedent for such a title, however, and Camilla was to be queen under common law.
 The rising public acceptance of her allowed the 2005 announcement to be quietly shelved.
 In her 2022 Accession Day message, Elizabeth II stated that it was her "sincere wish" for Camilla to be known as queen consort upon Charles's accession to the throne.

 Camilla duly became queen consort upon Charles's accession on 8 September 2022.
 She was initially styled as "Her Majesty The Queen Consort" to distinguish her from the recently deceased Queen Elizabeth II.
 Since her coronation on 6 May 2023, she has been styled "Her Majesty The Queen", consistent with past queens consort.

 Honours

-Camilla is a Royal Lady of the Most Noble Order of the Garter, Extra Lady of the Most Ancient and Most Noble Order of the Thistle, Dame Grand Cross of the Royal Victorian Order, Grand Master and First and Principal Dame Grand Cross of the Most Excellent Order of the British Empire, recipient of the Royal Family Order of Elizabeth II, recipient of the Royal Family Order of Charles III, and a member of the Privy Council of the United Kingdom and the Privy Council of Canada.
+Camilla is a Royal Lady of the Most Noble Order of the Garter, Extra Lady of the Most Ancient and Most Noble Order of the Thistle, Dame Grand Cross of the Royal Victorian Order, Grand Master and First and Principal Dame Grand Cross of the Most Excellent Order of the British Empire, Additional Member of the Order of New Zealand, recipient of the Royal Family Order of Elizabeth II, recipient of the Royal Family Order of Charles III, and a member of the Privy Council of the United Kingdom and the Privy Council of Canada.